SBS Hampshire: supporting men in our communities

 - About SBS Hampshire

-- a model to improve men’s mental and physical health/wellbeing using space where men meet, learn new skills and take part in practical activities
+The project delivered a new model to improve men’s mental and physical health/wellbeing using spaces where men meet, learn new skills and take part in practical activities.

-Although the target group for SBS is men the new SBS services will be open to women.
+Although the target group for SBS was men the new SBS workshops were also open to women.

 - Reasons for the project